christianthomsenff/cordova-snapkit-plugin/README.md

 var queryString = "{me{bitmoji{avatar},displayName,externalId}}"
 ```

-Passing it to the fetchUserData returns a response object that contains the requested fields.
+Passing it to the fetchUserData function returns a response object that contains the requested fields:

 ```js
 window.LoginKit.fetchUserData(queryString).then(response => {